 - Select appropriate lifting tackle & attach & detach it correctly & safely

 - Use clear & unambiguous signals to direct the actions of crane moving loads of various weights & dimensions

 - Determine the serviceability of lifting accessories & maintain & store them

 Construction Plant Competence Scheme (CPCS)

-Delegates seeking for a CPCS course have an idea of the category they need, usually being a requirement of the work they are undertaking or about to undertake.
-If you have any doubts of the qualification/category you need please speak with your manager or the company you are about to begin work with as we cannot specify the category you need.
+Delegates seeking a CPCS course have an idea of the category they need, usually being a requirement of the work they are undertaking or about to undertake.
+If you have any doubts about the qualification/category you need please speak with your manager or the company you are about to begin work with as we cannot specify the category you need.

 The CPCS covers a large range of plant categories, the Construction Plant Competence Scheme uses both practical and written assessments to ensure you are competent in your chosen category.
 These assessments are taken at the end of your training.